 If you have a standardized audit program for different audit categories, try to rotate team members.
 A good balance is to have at least one subject matter expert recurring on the audit while rotating out the others.
 This will ensure a fresh set of eyes to help find issues that were overlooked.

-Looking for more resources to take your internal audit team to the next level in 2020?
 Download the full 44-page Audit Management Playbook below and get more best practices, checklists, and tools for each stage of the audit lifecycle — planning, fieldwork, reporting, issue management, and scaling audit practices.